Atlas975/Notes/MediaCoding/IntensityTransforms/Image_noise.md

 ## Gaussian noise
 - Follows a [[Gaussian_distribution|Normal distribution]].
 It is additive, meaning it affects each pixel independently by adding a value drawn from the Gaussian distribution
 - Appears as a smooth, grainy texture over the image, with the intensity of the noise determined by the standard deviation (eg )

 ![[Pasted image 20240521025930.png|250|250]]
 ## Salt and pepper noise
 - Also known as impulse noise, consists of random occurrences of white (salt) and black (pepper) pixels.
 Pixels are replaced with extremes (max or min values)
 - Appears as scattered white and black pixels across the image, creating a noisy, speckled effect.
+Filters using [[Median_filter|median]] tackle this effectively

 ![[Pasted image 20240521030003.png|250|250]]
 ## Speckle Noise